Skip to content

 Quantities will appear automatically.

-You can still adjust or override them if needed — Darwin trusts your judgment above the model.
+You can still adjust or override them if needed — Darwin trusts your judgment above the model or drawing.

 You can enter quantities directly: